Skip Navigation

 What are advanced persistent threats (APTs)?

-An advanced persistent threat (APT) itself isn’t a specific type of software, but instead is defined as a highly sophisticated threat actor with the resources and knowledge needed to stage a long-term attack campaign and remain undetected for extended periods of time.
-APTs may use a wide variety of techniques to attack their targets, including malware and ransomware strains.
+An advanced persistent threat (APT) isn’t a specific type of software but a highly sophisticated threat actor with the resources and knowledge needed to stage a long-term attack campaign and remain undetected for extended periods.
+APTs may use various techniques to attack their targets, including malware and ransomware strains.

 Because of this, APT protection is frequently discussed alongside anti-malware and anti-ransomware strategies.
 Yet while APTs are just as serious as malware and ransomware, they’re not quite in the same category.